gdsbook/book/notebooks/03_spatial_data_processing.md

 ```

 Visual examination of the tracts reveals one idiosyncratic tract.
 The elongated
-coastal tract actually has a boundary that extends in to the Pacific Ocean.
+coastal tract actually has a boundary that extends into the Pacific Ocean.
 This will induce visual noise in any subsequent analysis, so let's remove it.

-The question is how, to remove it?
+The question is how to remove it?

 Fortunately for this case, the tract in question is the extreme west tract, so
 we can exploit this information to find, and remove, the row in the dataframe: